Honey locust is a medium-sized tree with a short, thorny trunk, thorny branches, and a loose, open crown.

 Statewide.

-Cultivated thornless varieties of honey locust are popular in landscaping and along city streets — in autumn, the small leaflets blow away in the wind, and the little midveins make little mess.
+Cultivated thornless and seedless varieties of honey locust are popular in landscaping and along city streets — in autumn, the small leaflets turn bright gold before blowing away in the wind, and the leaves' little midveins make little mess.
+The rather open canopy of honey locust creates a dappled shade that allows lawn grasses to flourish below.

 Native Americans ate the fleshy sweet pulp of the young pods, and the pods and inner bark have been used medicinally in the past.